To learn is to share and to share is to learn some more.

 Another who values the needs and heartfelt intentions of another and is accepting and inclusive enough to have no place for insecurities of any kind to seep in, while helping her accomplish her goals.

 It’s truly fascinating to read this.
 And I do know the journey must have been one of those rare kinds as well as challenging on many fronts for both of them.
-It’s truly not often that you witness such beautiful endeavors.

-And speaking candidly… How many daughters would actually want their mothers in college with them?
 How many will be happy to accompany their mothers every day while in college?

 How many mothers would have the thirst for knowledge and the passion, patience and perseverance needed to do something about it to such a degree?